2009 Victorian Bushfires - Current Programs

 In February 2009 Victoria was ravaged by one of the worst natural disasters in Australia’s history which resulted in the country’s highest ever loss of life from a bushfire: 173 lives were lost, and 414 people were injured as a result of the fires.
 The fires decimated over one million acres of land: lives changed and the aftermath continues to be felt in families and communities devastated by fire.

 Since the 2009 fires many individuals and community groups across fire-affected areas have engaged in their community’s rebuilding and recovery efforts.
-At FRRR, we know long term community recovery takes time - for this reason, FRRR is continuing to provide tailored grant programs to support the communities impacted by the fires, more than half a decade on.
+At FRRR, we know long term community recovery takes time - for this reason, FRRR is continuing to provide tailored grant programs to support the communities impacted by the fires, nearly a decade on.

 |Program name||Program focus|